Are you looking for the latest blogging statistics, trends, and data?

 These eCommerce blogging statistics prove that shoppers are researching online before they buy.

-If you run an online store using a plugin such as WooCommerce, then a blog is the perfect place to post about your products.
 Whether it’s how-to guides, product roundups, reviews, or other content, a blog can give shoppers easy access to the information they’re looking for.

 Based on the statistics, it’s also smart to create video content for your products or services.
 These might be video advertisements, guides on how to use your products, a recorded customer testimonial, or anything else your customers might enjoy.